idtx314/mill_controller/README.md

 Input method options notes
 Function and Node Notes
     Using the black_box node?
-Maybe just add to node explanations
+Maybe just add to node explanations Each node has a description in the script.
+I can probably save a lot of work with that. calibrating camera

 ### Known bugs